sonik-br/xid_wheel_adapter/README.md

 Most xbox games uses this configuration.
 Seems to be the mode used by the Mad Catz MC2 Wheel.

+Note: Speed Force Wireless and Formula GP have less buttons than required by xbox.

 ## Building
 Requires a Raspberry Pi Pico (RP2040) board and a USB Type-A port for input.